ellysh/video-game-bots/InGameBots/protection.md

 7\.
 Open the "Memory map" window by *Alt+M* key press.

 8\.
 Find a memory segment which contains the `gLife` variable.
-This should be a ".data" segment of the "TestApplication" module:
+It should be a ".data" segment of the "TestApplication" module:

 ![Test App Segment Ollydbg](testapp-segment-ollydbg.png)

 Now we know where the `gLife` variable is stored.
-We have enough information to find the memory segment that owns this variable.
-Base address of this segment equals to the address of the `gLife` variable because the offset of the variable equals to zero.
+Address of the this variable equals to the base address of the ".data" segment.
+It happens because there is the `gLife` variable only in this segment.

 ### Bot for Test Application